jeffreybiles/phoenix-tutorial-website/lib/book/contents/3- Generated Materials/03- Materials Show.md

 > The careful observer will note that we used Strings to match instead of atoms.
 If you try to match a URL parameter with atoms, it will give the "no function clause matching" error.

-## Repo.get! and exclamation point methods
+## Repo.get! and exclamation point functions

 Back to our `show` action: